Prerequisites: Linux, Python 3.7+,

 ./extrae.sh # clone libraries

-./configure-libs.sh # configure, build and installThen build, install and test yunetas:
+./configure-libs.sh # configure, build and installThen build, install and test yunetas with the yunetas CLI — this is

 cd ~/yunetaprojects/yunetas